-The Neo smartwatch for kids packs as much magic into a small space as Mary Poppins’ carpet bag.
+The Neo smartwatch is one of the best smartwatches for kids and packs as much magic into a small space as Mary Poppins’ carpet bag.
 Sure, it’s bulky compared with Fitbit and Garmin’s offerings, but it can’t be compared directly, because it does so much more than count steps, squeezing a 5MP camera and built-in Vodafone Smart SIM card into the attractive case, as well as a stonking colour screen.

 While parents will appreciate the ability to keep in touch with their kids using calls and chat, children will love interacting with characters from Disney, Pixar, Star Wars and Marvel.
 There’s something for everyone, but The Child from The Mandalorian is particularly captivating and cute.